babbu0824/learn-js-quick/README.md

 # learn-js-quick
-mostly will comprise of practice code to grasp script better
+mostly will comprise of practice code to grasp javascript better